samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Potent Poison.*** When you make a damage roll that deals Poison damage, it ignores Resistance to Poison damage.

-***Brew Poison.*** You gain proficiency with the Poisoner’s Kit.
+***Brew Poison.*** You gain proficiency with the Poisoner's Kit.
 With 1 hour of work using such a kit and expending 50 GP worth of materials, you can create a number of poison doses equal to your Proficiency Bonus.
 As a Bonus Action, you can apply a poison dose to a weapon or piece of ammunition.
 Once applied, the poison retains its potency for 1 minute or until until you deal damage with the poisoned item, whichever is shorter.
 When a creature takes damage from the poisoned item, that creature must succeed on a Constitution saving throw (DC 8 plus the modifier of the ability increased by this feat and your Proficiency Bonus) or take 2d8 Poison damage and have the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition until the end of your next turn.

 ---